Torinkm/elevators-go-brrr/UPDATELOG.md

 # ------------------------{Updates}------------------------
 # Aki
-Added main/Source/Algorithm Concepts/Admin COntrl with the flowgorithms to go with it
+Added main/Source/Algorithm Concepts/Admin Control with the flowgorithms to go with it

 Created main/Source/Algorithm Concepts/Hire to store the Hiring system